Mohan G. Valrani: Education

 Valrani attended high school in Baroda, and has a bachelor's degree in Finance and Commerce from the Maharaja Sayajirao University of Baroda.

 Career

 He worked for his family's food business in Mumbai during his studies and moved to Hong Kong after graduation before relocating permanently to Dubai.
 In 1966 he began his partnership with the Emirati and present-day chairman Abdulla Al Shirawi.
-He eventually formed the Al Shirawi Group in 1971, which ranks as one of the largest privately-owned industrial conglomerates in Dubai, United Arab Emirates.
+He eventually formed the Al Shirawi Group in 1971, which ranks as one of the largest privately owned industrial conglomerates in Dubai, United Arab Emirates.
 The group has total employment of 10,000 spread over 42 companies.

+He is the founder of Arcadia British School in Dubai.

 Philanthropy

 Valrani is a member of the board of trustees of India Club and Indian High School, Dubai, both are non profit organizations.
-He is also a founder governor of Indian Business & Professional Council [IBPC], Dubai.
+He is also a founder governor of Indian Business and Professional Council, Dubai.

 Valrani has supported Rashid Paediatric Centre in Dubai for the past 20 years.